oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuer-signed JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

-For SD-JWTs where the issuer is binding an SD-JWT to a public key associated to the Holder (e.g., using the `cnf` claim [@?RFC7800]), this document also defines a format for SD-JWTs with Key Binding (SD-JWT-KB).
-By optionally sending an SD-JWT-KB to a Verifier, the Holder can prove to the verifier that they hold the private key associated to the SD-JWT.
+This document also defines a format for SD-JWTs with Key Binding (SD-JWT-KB).
+By optionally sending an SD-JWT-KB to a
+Verifier, the Holder can prove to the verifier that they hold the private key associated to the SD-JWT (e.g., using the `cnf` claim [@?RFC7800]).
 The strength of the binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.

 SD-JWT can be used with any JSON-based representation of claims, including JSON-LD.